Back to SNNs Hub

 return accumulator

-The compelling motivation for SNNs is not just biological plausibility—it is hardware efficiency.
-On standard GPUs, every operation in an ANN is a floating-point Multiply-Accumulate (MAC) operation.
-On neuromorphic chips (Intel Loihi, IBM TrueNorth), a spike triggers a simple integer Accumulate (AC) only—no multiplication required.
-ACs are approximately $5\times$ cheaper than MACs in energy.
+On GPUs, every ANN weight interaction is a floating-point Multiply-Accumulate (MAC).
+On neuromorphic chips (Intel Loihi, IBM TrueNorth), a spike triggers a simple integer Accumulate (AC)--no multiply.
+ACs cost roughly $5\times$ less energy than MACs.

-1. Operation type: AC instead of MAC (~$5\times$ cheaper per operation).
+1. Operation type: AC instead of MAC (~$5\times$ cheaper per op).

-2. Sparsity: only neurons that fire generate operations.
-Silent neurons cost zero energy.
+2. Sparsity: silent neurons generate zero operations.